From all corners of the province and all walks of life, our BC NDP team is working for you.

 As a long-time resident, former city councillor and Member of Parliament for Coquitlam, Fin knows and understands our community.
 He has seen the devastating impact COVID-19 has had on his neighbours and local businesses.

-With his extensive political and community experience, Fin is ready to help John Horgan and the BC NDP ensure a stable recovery and stronger BC for everyone.
+With his extensive political and community experience, Fin is ready to help David Eby and the BC NDP ensure a stable recovery and stronger BC for everyone.

 During his time in Ottawa, Fin introduced bills to protect West Coast waters.
 He founded the All Party Oceans Caucus, a group of MPs and Senators that put politics aside to promote ocean health.